Preparing for ITSM Tool Implementation

 It’s also essential, as part of the project, to take a practical look at what needs to be done, by whom, and when – logistics can be a real killer for organizational change projects.
 Project Management needs to be pragmatic and resourceful, rather than just following ‘standards’ or ‘best practice.’
 ITSM is very definitely NOT a traditional IT Development project.

 So let’s look at some key areas where you can prepare early and get ahead of the game:

 You’ve probably thought and documented a lot around software functionality – many RFPs go into great detail around specific process functions.

 However, the big challenge that gets forgotten and needs to be addressed and defined quickly is: data!

 Your vendor will probably provide you with a data workbook in some form or another, requiring you to provide them (or for you to do yourself) with information about the structure, format, source, and content of your tables.
-This of course is needed to build the system to work for your organisation and will in turn provide the basis for your reporting and performance measurement.
+This of course is needed to build the system to work for your organization and will in turn provide the basis for your reporting and performance measurement.

 Some key questions to answer: